allenaxie/New-Horizons-Test/README.md

 - Click 'Create Expense' button on page to open modal.
 - Input title, date, currency, and amount then click 'Submit' button to submit form.
 - To close modal, click 'X' on top right or 'Cancel' button on the bottom.
+- Form will remember input values if form is cancelled.
+Input fields will be reset if form is submitted.